intel/GPGMM/README.md

 # GPGMM

-GPGMM is a General-Purpose GPU Memory Management library.
+GPGMM is a General-Purpose GPU Memory Management C++ library used by GPU application run-times or middleware APIs that rely on low-level graphics and compute APIs (D3D12 or Vulkan) for "explicit" memory management.
+GPGMM is a fast, multi-threaded Video Memory Manager (VidMM) implementation that replaces what older APIs accomplished through the GPU driver (D3D11 or OpenGL).

 ## Build and Run